Rav2/CheckMateCalculations/README.md

 * SUSYHit; located in res/ folder.
 To install SUSYHit, extract the archive and build the programme using the `make` command.

 #### 1. Installation:
 **auto_checkmate** is a single-file bash scripts and does not require any installation.
+However user have to specify some parameters:

+* path to CheckMATE executable (variable CHECKMATE)

+* path to SUSYHit executable (variable SUSYHIT)

+**NOTE:** In order not to change above paths after upgrading to a newer version of the script, there is a possibility to use an external file with paths to executables.
+That file will not be overwritten after pulling a new version from GitHub.
+The file should be located in the same directory as auto_checkmate.sh script and should be named *input_paths.txt*.
+It should contain two lines with two absolute paths to CheckMATE and SUSYHit accordingly.

-However user have to specify some parameters: path to CheckMATE executable, path to SUSYHit executable and CheckMATE parameters.
-All parameters can be set by modifying the variable definitions at the beginning of the script.
+User have to also specify CheckMATE parameters or use the default ones.
+All CheckMATE parameters can be set by modifying the variable definitions at the beginning of the script.
 The meaning of those parameters can be found in CheckMATE article:  https://arxiv.org/pdf/1611.09856.pdf

 #### 2. Runnning: